jmatute/RadialShinyGadgets/README.md

 ## Star Coordinates

 The following package creates a RShiny Gadget for Star Coordinates Plot.
+The original Star Coordinates as proposed by Kandogan [1] along with optional axis calibration [3].
+As the original approach is based on solely numerical attributes, an extension to hybrid representation can be applied [4].

+Other extensions for the approach are implemented.
+Hints [4]  and Orthographic Star Coordinates [2].

 ## Installation